jeremybeal11/pocket-ios-eth/README.md

 To create an Ethereum transaction you need the following parameters:

-- `nonce`: A counter that increments by +1 each time a transaction is created on an account.
-You can retrieve the current transaction count using `eth_getTransactionCount` Query
+1- `nonce`: A counter that increments by +1 each time a transaction is created on an account.
+You can retrieve the current transaction count using `eth_getTransactionCount` (Query)

-- `gasPrice`: The price of the transaction denominated in wei
+2- `gasPrice`: The price of the transaction denominated in wei

-- `gasLimit`: Max amount of gas to be used for transaction denominated in wei
+3- `gasLimit`: Max amount of gas to be used for transaction denominated in wei

-- `to`: Public address receiving the transaction
+4- `to`: Public address receiving the transaction

-- `value` (optional): Amount of ETH being sent in the transaction
+5- `value` (optional): Amount of ETH being sent in the transaction

-- `data` (optional): Data such as ABI of the function being called on a smart contract can be sent through the data field
+6- `data` (optional): Data such as ABI of the function being called on a smart contract can be sent through the data field

 By passing these in through the `params` dictionary the Ethereum plugin abstracts all the difficulty of creating transactions for the developer by returning a simple `Transaction` object.
 An example transaction in creating a Quest in BANANO Quest: